Nine Emperor Gods

 Figure 57.
 After the performance by the eight generals, the Hougang temple representatives then proceeded to pay their respects at the main altar.

 Day 6: 6th October 2016

 The ceremony occurring on this day is known as Qing Shui (请水), and is proclaimed as of utmost importance and formality during the Nine Emperor Gods’ festival.
 This ceremony begins at five in the morning, and attendance is restricted to only the main committee of the temple as it is a private matter.
 As such, not many other devotees even know about this ceremony.
 Led by the head priest who begins the ritual by chanting and reading scriptures, the other three priests retrieve water from the well.
 They then pour this water into a small red cup that the head priest is holding.
 The head priest continues to chant, after which he turns the cup a full 360 degrees before drinking the water and then proceeding to spit it out.
-All of the priests retrieve some water from the Punggol pier before heading back to the temple, where families awaiting them sit at their respective offering table.
-After paying respects to the temple deities, a priest walks and flicks water (gotten from the punggol pier) at the respective table offerings.
-This is followed by the next priest stamping on the bowl of cook rice, symbolising that the respective table’s family has been blessed.
+All of the priests then proceed to retrieve some water from the Punggol pier before heading back to the temple, where families awaiting them sit at their respective offering tables.
+After paying respects to the temple deities, a priest walks and flicks water (gotten from the Punggol pier) at the respective table offerings.
+This is followed by the next priest stamping on the bowl of cook rice with a seal, symbolising that the respective table’s family has been blessed.

 Figure 1.
 Display of fruits and burning offerings for public’s use.

 This day is the Jade Emperor’s, also known as tian gong (天公), birthday.

 Figure 1.
 An altar table for the Jade Emperor (Tian Gong) was specifically set up for him, located at the external premises at the front of the temple